open229/ruleset-model-description-schema/README.md

 ### Setting Up Schema 229 for Development

-For those who wish to develop the Schema229 repository directly, we are using the [Poetry](https://python-poetry.org/docs/#installation) python package management and dependency tool.
+For those who wish to develop the Schema229 repository directly, we are using the [Pipenv](https://github.com/pypa/pipenv) python package management and dependency tool.

 Following are some considerations you should go through to configure your environment correctly for development and exploration.

-1. **Install Poetry**
+1. **Install Pipenv**

-    Be sure to install [Poetry](https://python-poetry.org/docs/#installation) per the instructions from the Poetry website.
+    Be sure to install [Pipenv](https://github.com/pypa/pipenv) per the instructions from the website.

 2. **Install Python and support multiple Python versions on one machine**